You've created a new page or have a link to an external site... now you just need your site visitors to be able to find it!

 You'll see two columns displayed and an Add Manual Link button.

-The items in the left column are added to the right column (main menu) to create your website's navigation.
+The items in the left column are added to the right column (Navigation) to create your website's navigation.
+Any items that are not available there can be setup as a Manual Link.

 The left column consists of items that will make up the navigation menu.